Wall Street Praises StoneCo Ltd. (STNE) After Recent Earnings Report

 Credit Suisse gave a rating of “Outperform” to STNE, setting the target price at $100 in the report published on February 05th of the current year.

-During the last 5 trading sessions, STNE fell by -2.43%, which changed the moving average for the period of 200-days by +63.87% in comparison to the 20-day moving average, which settled at $65.20.
-In addition, StoneCo Ltd. saw -21.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STNE rose by +2.08%, which changed the moving average for the period of 200-days by +74.86% in comparison to the 20-day moving average, which settled at $66.96.
+In addition, StoneCo Ltd. saw -20.01% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for STNE